 One of the best things about Steam is how players can tweak the launch options.
 Steam’s launch options allow players to manually override some internal game settings.
 Aside from improving some game features, the launch option can also give you a chance to troubleshoot a lot of issues; case in point, low fps.

 First, go to your Steam library and look for CSGO.
 Right-click on the game.
 A drop-down menu will appear, and the bottom-most option is “Properties”.
 Click on that.
 In the General tab, there is a “Launch Option” section at the bottom.
 Type “-high” and re-launch everything, including Steam.

-Use Bilinear On Global Shadow Quality
+Use Bilinear On Texture Filtering Mode

 As with most games, choosing the most basic setting would yield better performance.
 Your computer won’t have to work twice as much to give you good visuals.

 CSGO’s Texture Filtering Mode settings can be found in the Video Settings in the “Advanced Video Options”.

 Relocate Your Game Files